carbon-language/carbon-lang/flang/documentation/mod-files.md

 ## Format

-The proposed format for module files is Fortran source.
+Module files will be Fortran source.
-Declarations of all visibile entities will be included, along with private entities that they depend on.
+Declarations of all visible entities will be included, along with private entities that they depend on.
+Entity declarations that span multiple statements will be collapsed into a single *type-declaration-statement*.
 Executable statements will be omitted.

 ### Header